benmvp/slides/2020/qconplus/mixins-hooks.md

 - It's all the same things as before, but much clearer & more concise IMO
   * I could actually fit it all on one screen!
   * And do you remember how gnarly our mixins code looked at the beginning?
-  * AND we can use function components; no more class components 🙌🏾

 /////
 <!-- .slide: data-background="url(../../img/perfect-lib/annie-spratt-rx1iJ59jRyU-gift-box-unsplash.jpg) no-repeat center" data-background-size="cover" -->